feature2018/json/README.md

     gradle jar

 Note: running tests requires JDK 8 due to Nashorn tests.
-JDK 7 is required for compiling and building the jar.
+Java 6 is required for compiling and building the jar.

 ## License